blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Cyberbase New Note Workflow/Cyberbase New Note Workflow.md

 - You have to then use a QuickAdd macro that [returns](https://quickadd.obsidian.guide/docs/FormatSyntax) the current active file tags as a life
 - Then, you could try to feed these into the Modal Form plugin builder API to allow you to select the tags or frontmatter combinations you want to keep
 - You could have exclusions from within the code too

+Passing data from QuickAdd to Templater and Modal Forms may be hard.
+Not sure how to do it at this point yet.

 Related:
 - [QuickAdd - using active file frontmatter - Help - Obsidian Forum](https://forum.obsidian.md/t/quickadd-using-active-file-frontmatter/78091/6)